 If I were dependent on the forgiveness of student loans for my financial health, the only employer I'd work for would be a 501(c)(3) or government.

-The form for Public Service Loan Forgiveness lists another category of qualifying employment with a “not-for-profit public service organization.”
+The form for Public Service Loan Forgiveness lists another category of qualifying employment: “not-for-profit public service organization.”
 It's unclear why Congress included this category and what they meant by it.
 Perhaps they wanted to cover employers who provide service to the public but are not 501(c)(3) or government.

 There's been a lot of disagreement over what qualifies.
-In 2020, the American Bar Association sued the U.S. Department of Education (after their lawyers were denied).
+In 2020, the American Bar Association (ABA) sued the U.S. Department of Education (after their lawyers were denied).
 The final result was that ABA employees became recognized by the federal government as dedicated public servants who are eligible for PSLF going forward.
-The moral of the story here is that the law often seems open to interpretation in PSLF-eligible situations, and there are many more opportunities out there for ambiguous situations like this one.
+The moral of the story here is that the law often seems open to interpretation in PSLF-eligible situations, and many more opportunities for ambiguous situations like this one exist.

 Regardless, if I owed over $100,000, I'd only work for an employer that definitely qualified for PSLF.

-There are a lot of people doing good work at not-for-profits in these categories.
+A lot of people do good work at not-for-profits in these categories.
 Unfortunately, none of them qualify for Public Service Loan Forgiveness.

 So, if you're writing memos at the Republican or Democratic National Committee or preparing policy briefs for the AFL-CIO, PSLF doesn't apply.